Thinkmill/manypkg/README.md

 # manypkg

-`manypkg` is a CLI to make working in multi-package repos easier based on some of my experiences working in multi-package repos, conversations with other people and lots of learnings from `bolt` and `bolt-check`.
+`manypkg` is a CLI to make working in monorepos easier based on some of my experiences working in monorepos, conversations with other people and lots of learnings from `bolt` and `bolt-check`.

 ## Install